TyphooN-/MQL5-NNFX-Risk_Management_System/XJFD.md

     TIM couldn't hold 4.5GHz on water.
 The custom copper IHS cost $40.
     It bought 300MHz and eliminated the cooling bottleneck entirely.

-  i7-6950X Broadwell-E — IHS LAPPED
+  i7-6950X Broadwell-E — IHS LAPPED TO COPPER
     Soldered IHS on HEDT.
 Can't delid without killing it (the solder bond is structural on the massive 246mm² die).
-So: lapped.
-Same granite plate, same progression, same mirror finish.
+So: lapped through the nickel plating down to bare copper.
+Mirror finish.
+Same granite plate, same progression through grits, same result — raw copper reflecting light like a polished penny.
 The 6950X at 1.42V ran hot — 10 cores at 4.4GHz generates 200W+.
 Every degree matters.
-Lapping bought 5-8°C. The difference between "stable at 1.42V" and "throttle at 1.42V."
+    Lapping to copper bought 5-8°C. The difference between "stable at 1.42V" and "throttle at 1.42V."

   THE RULE: if the IHS comes off, it comes off.
 If it doesn't come off,